libusb/hidapi/README.md

 This back-end uses libusb-1.0 to communicate directly to a USB device.
 This back-end will of course not work with Bluetooth devices.

+Starting with HIDAPI 0.16, this back-end requires libusb 1.0.16 or newer.

 ### Test GUI

 HIDAPI also comes with a Test GUI.
 The Test GUI is cross-platform and uses